-The Michelin Pilot Super Sport is a robust tire with an intelligent tread design and treads life warranty of 30,000 miles.
-The tire features a Twaron belt package and the Variable Contact Patch 2.0, which are technologies aimed at offering high-strength reinforcement and promote long, even tread wear.
+The Michelin Pilot Sport Performance is a robust tire with an intelligent tread design and tread life warranty of 30,000 miles.
+The tire features a Twaron belt package and the Variable Contact Patch 2.0, which are technologies aimed at offering high-strength reinforcement and promoting long, even tread wear.
 The Michelin FAZ compound enhances the tire’s cornering capabilities, and the notched center ribs have an inboard compound for maximum performance at high speeds.

 A major drawback of the product is that the tires aren’t designed with sufficient rim protectors.
 The rubber beam on its outer edge isn't large enough to prevent moisture, dirt, and other debris from damaging the rims.
-Also, the tires need to achieve a higher temperature of about 50 degrees Fahrenheit to get a proper grip.
-The tire sizes are mostly suited for high-end luxury vehicles.
+Also, the tires need to achieve a higher temperature of about 50-degrees Fahrenheit to get a proper grip.
+The tire sizes are mostly suited for performance sports cars and exotic cars.

 The Hankook Ventus V12 is an affordable summer tire that offers traction, control, and comfort in warm, dry, and wet conditions.
 The tire compound maintains a directional tread design with notched shoulders and 3D intermediate ribs with a central continuous rib for maximum dry handling and traction.
 For efficient water evacuation and wet traction, the tire features circumferential and aqua jet lateral grooves that remove water from the tire’s central patch.

 A major drawback of the tires is that they have an average tread life of only 10,000 miles.
-The tires also have poor sidewall stability, and you may notice some bulges on the tires with time.
-Also, when temperatures fall below 50 degrees Fahrenheit, you may notice that the tires start to lose all traction, and get slippery even on a dry road.
+The tires also have poor sidewall stability, and you may notice some bulges over time.
+Also, when temperatures fall below 50-degrees Fahrenheit, you may notice that the tires start to lose traction and get slippery even on a dry road.

-The Continental ExtremeContact Sport is a five-rib tire with an asymmetric tread design that offers an all-rounded maximum performance during summer.
-It has a continuous center rib that encourages maximum road to rubber contact for a smooth feel while driving, and water flows freely through the central patch due to its deep circumferential grooves.
+The Continental ExtremeContact Sport is a five-rib tire with an asymmetric tread design that offers all-around performance during summer.
+It has a continuous center rib that encourages maximum road-to-rubber contact for a smooth feel while driving, and water flows freely through the central patch due to its deep circumferential grooves.
 Its tread compound construction features Continental’s patented +Silane for maximum handling in dry conditions.

 The tire has an optimized footprint that evenly distributes pressure along the tire surface to encourage even tread wear.
 The tread design includes Quickview Performance Indicators, which is a unique feature that gives you an at-a-glance view of the tire’s ability to handle dry or wet conditions.
 The tire has a two-ply sidewall construction, and the internal structure features a polyester-cord body casing that gives the tire a stiff construction without sacrificing riding comfort.